-No dosage adjustment of VIVJOA is recommended in patients with mild to moderate renal impairment (i.e., estimated glomerular filtration rate (eGFR) by the modification of diet in renal disease (MDRD) equation 30-89 mL/min).
-Clinical studies of VIVJOA did not include sufficient numbers of patients with severe renal impairment (eGFR 15-29 mL/min) or end-stage renal disease (ESRD), defined as eGFR <15 mL/min, to determine the safety of VIVJOA in this population.
-Therefore, VIVJOA is not recommended for use in patients with severe renal impairment or ESRD (with or without dialysis) [see Clinical Pharmacology (12.3)].
+No dosage adjustment of VIVJOA is recommended in patients with mild to severe renal impairment (i.e., estimated glomerular filtration rate (eGFR) by the modification of diet in renal disease (MDRD) equation 15-89 mL/min).
+The effect of end-stage renal disease (eGFR <15 mL/min) on the pharmacokinetics of oteseconazole is unknown.
+Dialysis is not expected to alter oteseconazole exposures [see Clinical Pharmacology (12.3)].